etank0/email-slicer/README.md

 ## Setup

 In setup, you have to install flask and set up a virtual environment having all the required dependencies.
-All is explained on the Flask website :
+Everything is explained on the Flask website :

 <a href="https://flask.palletsprojects.com/en/2.1.x/installation/#python-version"><img src="https://flask.palletsprojects.com/en/2.1.x/_static/flask-icon.png"></a>